Medically reviewed by Amanda Savage, edited 20/07/2023

 How to remove a Kegel ball

-Depending on your personal preference – and your body’s natural chemistry – you can leave Kegel balls inside the vaginal canal for a long time – although it’s recommended you don’t exceed around 6-hours.
+Depending on your personal preference – and your body’s natural chemistry – you can leave Kegel balls inside the vaginal canal for a long time – – but muscles can fatigue quickly so 10-15 minutes if recommended.

 When the time comes to remove them, it's important to understand that the removal method is different depending on the type of Kegel ball you’re using.